tvallotton/rocket_auth/README.md

 ## User guard
 The `User` guard can be used to restrict content so it can only be viewed by authenticated users.
-Additionally, yo can use it to render special content if the client is authenticated or not.
+Additionally, you can use it to render special content if the client is authenticated or not.
 ```rust
 #[get("/private-content")]
 fn private_content(user: User) -> &'static str {